-The electrical system in your recreational vehicle is designed for using both 120 volt AC (alternating current) and 12 volt DC (direct current) capabilities.
-All installations and designs are built to comply with safety requirements of ANSI standard 1192, National Electric Code and Canadian Standards Association.
+The electrical system in your recreational vehicle is designed for using both 120 volt AC (alternating current) and 12 volt DC (direct current) 30-A, 125-V, capabilities.
+All installations and grounding type designs are built to comply with safety requirements of ANSI standard 1192, National Electric Code and Canadian Standards Association.